openebs-archive/jiva/README.md

 `make build`

-- Downloads *dapper* using curl
+- Downloads *dapper* using curl.
-- Downloads *trash* using go get for dependency management
+- Downloads *trash* using go get for dependency management.
 - Triggers a build using *dapper* - wrapper around docker.